 Undergraduate Student Award Guide

 It is important for you to read the information contained in this guide.
 It is designed to help you understand the financial aid resources available to you and or a parent to help meet educational expenses.
 Our office will communicate with you through your official Vanderbilt.edu email account.
 Please promptly respond to all requests from our office to avoid delays in fund disbursement.

 Your Financial Aid Award

-You may view your financial aid award through YES .
-The Financial Aid link displays your financial aid offer, cost of attendance, your checklist(s), and anticipated aid disbursements.
+You may view your financial aid award through YES (for returning students) or MyAppVU (for incoming freshman and transfer students) The Financial Aid link displays your financial aid offer, cost of attendance, your checklist(s), and anticipated aid disbursements.

 - If you wish to reduce or decline any financial aid listed please email Financial Aid indicating the aid to cancel or the revised amount you would like to retain.

 - Your financial aid may be reduced if your semester enrollment changes (you enroll less than full-time or drop credit hours during the term).
 If a reduction of financial aid is necessary due to part-time status or totally withdrawing from the university the award revisions will be in accordance to relevant program requirements.

 - The Office of Student Accounts issues electronic bills and receives all payments.

 - You must reapply for financial aid every year by submitting a Free Application for Federal Student Aid (FAFSA) and the College Board CSS Profile, if applicable.

 - Satisfactory Academic Progress Standards must be met to maintain financial aid eligibility.

 - Additional Consumer Information is available.

 When funds credit to your student account, this certifies that you understand and will comply with the requirements and conditions described in this guide, on loan promissory notes, and provided on the Office of Student Financial Aid and Scholarship website.

-Please review your Checklist(s) located in YES in the Financial Aid link.
+Please review your Checklist(s) located in YES or MyAppVU in the Financial Aid link.
 Submit all required documentation.
-Financial aid offered must be considered tentative and will not credit to your student account until all documentation has been received and reviewed by our office.
+Financial aid offered should be considered tentative and will not credit to your student account until all documentation has been received and reviewed by our office.